NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

   than e.g., a single pixel) to produce measured minimum feature sizes of the final design that are consistent with the imposed constraint.

-4. The hyperparameters of the minimum feature size constraint function (`a1`, `b1`, and `c0` in the `glc` function of the script below), need to be chosen carefully to produce final designs which do not significantly degrade the performance of the unconstrained designs
+4. The hyperparameters of the feature-size constraint function (`a1`, `b1`, and `c0` in the `glc` function of the script below), need to be chosen carefully to produce final designs which do not significantly degrade the performance of the unconstrained designs